-The aim of this Docker tutorial is to make you learn about Docker basics.
+The aim of this Docker tutorial is to teach you the basics of Docker.
 Additionally, we will dive into more concepts such as virtualization, containerization, the need for Docker, Docker architecture, Docker installation, Docker images, and so on.

 Docker is a containerization platform utilized to package software, applications, or code into docker containers.
 Docker enables seamless deployment to various environments, preventing dependency issues that might exist between developers and operations.